NFI Is Driving California Truckers to the Courts

 - Workers’ compensation

 - Reimbursement for job expenses

 If more than 600 drivers under NFI have been misclassified as “independent contractors”, this means that 600 truckers wrongfully have no entitlement to the above mentioned rights.
 Truckers are hauling for NFI while not receiving their due payments.
 This kind of treatment calls for a lawyer who has years of employment case experience.

 How Can I Join In on the 37 Claims That Amount to $6,000,000 in Total Liability?

 If you or a loved one is currently working under NFI and you are being treated as an independent contractor, immediately get the help that you need to fight NFI and its failure to treat truckers as employees.
 If you work for another organization in the state of California and believe that you have been misclassified by your employer, do not hesitate to contact our firm.
-We are committed to righting the wrongs that the workers of California have endured due to employee misclassification.
+Our Los Angeles employment law attorney is committed to righting the wrongs that the workers of California have endured due to employee misclassification.